montag/vue-audioworklet-demo/README.md

 gainWorkletNode.connect(context.destination)
 ~~~~

-The output of the GainWorklet is also routed to a ChannelSplitterNode to visualize each channel's max levels.
+The output of the GainWorklet is also routed to a ChannelSplitterNode to visualize each channel.
-Each channel is connected to an analyser node.
+Each channel splitter output is connected to an analyser node.

 ~~~~
 / Create a splitter for the visualization